sergeev-alexander/java-filmorate/README.md

-# java-filmorate
+# Filmorate app
-Template repository for Filmorate project.
+Educational project for adding, advanced search and rating of films by users.